-The British journalist and environmentalist discusses his new book "Heat: How to Stop the Planet Burning."
-George Monbiot says global warming is "the great moral issue of the 21st century." [includes rush transcript]
+The British journalist and environmentalist discusses his new book, “Heat: How to Stop the Planet from Burning.”
+George Monbiot says global warming is “the great moral issue of the 21st century.” [includes rush transcript]

-AMY GOODMAN: The UN-sponsored Intergovernmental Panel on Climate Change declared earlier this year the warming of the earth’s climate system is unequivocal and attributable to human activities.
-The panel has called for humans to make sweeping cuts in greenhouse gas emissions over the next fifty years to keep global warming in check.
+AMY GOODMAN: The U.N.-sponsored Intergovernmental Panel on Climate Change declared earlier this year the warming of the Earth’s climate system is unequivocal and attributable to human activities.
+The panel has called for humans to make sweeping cuts in greenhouse gas emissions over the next 50 years to keep global warming in check.

 The Bush administration’s stance is well known.
 President Bush laid out his opposition to the Kyoto Accords in his first State of the Union address in 2001.

 PRESIDENT GEORGE W. BUSH: Kyoto is in many ways unrealistic.
 Many countries cannot meet their Kyoto targets.
 The targets themselves were arbitrary and not based upon science.